 - Be aware of your surroundings.
 Knowing where you are and who is around you may help you to find a way to get out of a bad situation. - Try to avoid dark or isolated areas.
-It is more difficult to get help if no one is around. - Familiarize yourself with the blue light emergency phone locations around campus. - Walk with confidence and purpose.
-Even if you do not know where you are going, act like you do. - Have a code word to use with your friends or family, so

-- that if you do not feel comfortable you can call them and communicate your discomfort without the person you are with knowing.
+It is more difficult to get help if no one is around. - Walk with confidence and purpose.
+Even if you do not know where you are going, act like you do. - Have a code word to use with your friends or family, so that if you do not feel comfortable you can call them and communicate your discomfort without the person you are with knowing.
 Your friends or family can then come to get you or make up an excuse for you to leave. - If you and/or the other person have been drinking, you can say that you would rather wait until you both have your full judgment before engaging in sexual activity. - Be true to yourself.
 You should not feel obligated to do anything that you do not want to do.
 "I don't want to" is always a good enough reason.
 Only do what you feel comfortable doing. - Ask Campus Safety for a ride.
-At least one gate is staffed 24-7 and a Campus Safety officer is available by calling 901-843-3880
+A gate is staffed 24-7 and a Campus Safety officer is available by calling 901-843-3880

-Rhodes College uses Green Dot, a bystander intervention program coordinated by the Office of Violence Prevention.
-All faculty, staff and students at Rhodes College may participate in bystander intervention training offered by the Title IX office.
+Rhodes College uses Green Dot, a bystander intervention program coordinated by the Student Life staff.